-Few films are as deserving of the label “masterpiece” as Rocco and His Brothers, which finally gets a Blu-ray release worthy of its tragic depths.
+Few films are as deserving of the label "masterpiece" as Visconti’s Rocco and His Brothers.

-Art cinema was changed and, in some sense, defined by Michelangelo Antonioni’s spatially-oriented filmmaking.
+Art cinema was changed and, in some sense, defined by Antonioni’s spatially oriented filmmaking.

 An endlessly complex, universal testament to the ills of valuing commerce over compassion, it finally arrives on Blu-ray boasting an outstanding transfer.